-Harrison Burton, currently competing in the NASCAR Xfinity Series, recently stepped away from the racetrack for a moment that carried significance far beyond trophies and finishing positions.
-Burton participated in a special celebration hosted by the NASCAR Hall of Fame and Toyota to commemorate the fifth anniversary of Holiday for Heroes, a community-driven initiative that supports active-duty service members and military veterans through Veterans Bridge Home.
+Harrison Burton, who competes in the NASCAR Xfinity Series, recently participated in a special celebration hosted by the NASCAR Hall of Fame and Toyota to commemorate the fifth anniversary of Holiday for Heroes.
+This year’s event also celebrated a landmark: more than $20,000 in lifetime donations by the community-driven initiative that supports active-duty service members and military veterans through Veterans Bridge Home.

 Advertisement

-This year’s event marked a meaningful milestone, as organizers announced the program had surpassed $20,000 in lifetime donations.
 Burton said he was proud to be part of a celebration that reflects the continued generosity of fans, partners, and visitors who have supported the cause.
+The occasion was deeply personal for him, too.

-For Burton, the occasion was deeply personal.
-He emphasized that supporting military families is not an abstract gesture, but one rooted in his own family history.
-Burton explained that his grandfather served in the Vietnam War, a connection that helped him understand sacrifice long before he ever climbed into a race car.
-That perspective, he said, has stayed with him as his own career has unfolded.
+Burton emphasized that supporting military families is not an abstract gesture, but one rooted in his own family history.
+He explained that his grandfather served in the Vietnam War.
+So he understands the service and sacrifice soldiers make.

 “For me, it’s huge.
 I’ve seen it firsthand.
 My grandpa was a Vietnam veteran and someone I am very close to.
 The things that they go through, things you just can’t imagine.
 It’s just amazing for me as someone who has been so privileged to live the life of driving race cars.
 Talking to my grandfather has been the sounding board for me,” Burton said.

 Toyota once again matched the total amount raised, effectively doubling the contribution directed to Veterans Bridge Home.
-Alongside the financial support, the campaign included a tradition that has become a hallmark of the event.
+Alongside the financial support, the campaign also has a tradition that has become a hallmark of the event.

-Guests were encouraged to write handwritten thank-you notes to service members on a new Toyota Tundra displayed inside the Hall of Fame, transforming the exhibit into a wall of gratitude rather than a static display.
+Guests were encouraged to write handwritten thank-you notes to service members on a new Toyota Tundra displayed inside the Hall of Fame, transforming the exhibit into a wall of gratitude.

-Winston Kelley, Executive Director of the NASCAR Hall of Fame, emphasized the bond between motorsports and the armed forces.
-He remarked that few sports recognize military service as consistently as NASCAR, adding that the freedoms enjoyed across the country exist because of those willing to serve.
-Kelley shared those sentiments during the check presentation ceremony.
+Winston Kelley, Executive Director of the NASCAR Hall of Fame, emphasized the bond between motorsports and the armed forces during the check presentation ceremony.
+He remarked that few sports recognize military service as consistently as NASCAR, adding that the freedom enjoyed across the country exists because of those willing to serve.

 Representatives from Veterans Bridge Home echoed that appreciation, noting that the funds raised help veterans establish stability, build connections, and navigate the transition into civilian life.